jrandj/redhat/README.md

         exit
         ```

 1. Identify CPU/memory intensive processes and kill processes

+    * A process is a unit for provisioning system resources.
+A process is created in memory in its own address space when a program, application, or command is initiated.
+Processes are organised in a heirarchical fashion.
+Each process has a parent process that spawns it, and may have one or many child processes.
+Each process is assigned a unique identification number, known as the Process Identifier (PID).
+When a process completes its lifecycle or is terminated, this event is reported back to its parent process, and all the resources provisioned to it are then freed and the PID is removed.
+Processes spawned at system boot are called daemons.
+Many of these sit in memory and wait for an event to trigger a request to use their services.

+    * There are 5 basic process states:
+        * Running: The process is being executed by the CPU.
+        * Sleeping: The process is waiting for input from a user or another process.
+        * Waiting: The process has received the input it was waiting for and is now ready to run when its turn arrives.
+        * Stopped: The process is halted and will not run even when its turn arrives, unless a signal is sent to change its behaviour.
+        * Zombie: The process is dead.
+Its entry is retained until the parent process permits it to die.

+    * The *ps* and *top* commands can be used to view running processes.

+    * The *pidof* or *pgrep* commands can be used to view the PID associated with a process name.

+    * The *ps* command can be used to view the processes associated with a particular user.
+An example is shown below:
+        ```shell
+        ps -U root
+        ```

+    * To kill a process the *kill* or *pkill* commands can be used.
+Ordinary users can kill processes they own, while the *root* user can kill any process.
+The *kill* command requires a PID and the *pkill* command requires a process name.
+An example is shown below:
+        ```shell
+        pkill crond
+        kill `pidof crond`
+        ```
+    * The list of signals accessible by *kill* can be seen by passing the *-l* option.
+The default signal is SIGTERM which signals for a process to terminate in an orderly fashion.

+    * To use the SIGKILL signal:
+        ```shell
+        pkill -9 crond
+        kill -9 `pgrep crond`
+        ```

+    * The *killall* command can be used to terminate all processes that match a specified criteria.

 1. Adjust process scheduling

+    * The priority of a process ranges from -20 (highest) to +19 (lowest).
+A higher niceness lowers the execution priority of a process and a lower niceness increases it.
+A child process inherits the niceness of its parent process.

+    * To run a command with a lower (+2) priority:
+        ```shell
+        nice -2 top
+        ```

+    * To run a command with a higher (-2) priority:
+        ```shell
+        nice --2 top
+        ```

+    * To renice a running process:
+        ```shell
+        renice 5 1919
+        ```

 1. Manage tuning profiles

+    * Tuned is a service which monitors the system and optimises the performance of the system for different use cases.
+There are pre-defined tuned profiels available in the */usr/lib/tuned* directory.
+New profiles are created in the */etc/tuned* directory.
+The *tuned-adm* command allows you to interact with the Tuned service.

+    * To install and start the tuned service:
+        ```shell
+        yum install tuned
+        systemctl enable --now tuned
+        ```

+    * To check the currently active profile:
+        ```shell
+        tuned-adm active
+        ```

+    * To check the recommended profile:
+        ```shell
+        tuned-adm recommend
+        ```

+    * To change the active profile:
+        ```shell
+        tuned-adm profile <profile-name>
+        ```

+    * To create a customised profile and set it as active:
+        ```shell
+        mkdir /etc/tuned/<profile-name>
+        vi /etc/tuned/<profile-name>/<profile-name.conf>
+        # customise as required
+        tuned-adm profile <profile-name>
+        systmctl restart tuned.service
+        ```

 1. Locate and interpret system log files and journals